weespin/RequestifyTF2/README.md

 # RequestifyTF2
-RequesifyTF2 is a simple program for TF2, which supports plugins.
+RequesifyTF2 is a simple program for Source Engine based games, which supports plugins.
 # Installation
-1. Go to Download section and Forms and Core.
-Place them into one folder.
+1. Go to Download and download lastest [releases](https://github.com/weespin/RequestifyTF2/releases)!
 2. Make sure that u have VLC and Virtual Audio Cable installed on your pc
-3. Place Open
+3. Open programm
 4. Press on Settings button
-5. Select path to the game
+5. Select path to the game (for example steamapps\common\Team Fortress 2\tf or steamapps\common\Counter-Strike Global Offensive\csgo)
-6. Press Start button and Start your game!
+6. Press Start button (u should press start before starting a game!)
+7. Start your game!
-7. When you joined a server open console and type "+voicerecord"
+8. When you joined a server open console and type "+voicerecord"
-8. If u want to hear what you saying type "voice_loopback 1"
+9. If u want to hear what you saying type "voice_loopback 1"
-9. Done!
+10. Done!

 # Dowload
 [Releases](https://github.com/weespin/RequestifyTF2/releases)!